-Table 37 WTP Variables
+Table 36 WTP Variables

 WTP variables Variables Type Description GenTID Uint16 The TID to use for the next transaction.
 Incremented Global by one for every initiated transaction.
-Only Initiator SendTID Uint16 The TID value to send in all PDUs in this transaction One per transaction RcvTID Uint16 The TID values expected to receive in every PDU in this transaction.
-One per transaction RcvTID = SendTID XOR 0x8000

-LastTID Uint16 The last received TID from a certain remote host One per remote host Only Responder HoldOn BOOL True if HoldOn acknowledgement has been received One per class 2 transaction Uack BOOL True if User Acknowledgement has been requested for One per transaction this transaction
+Only Initiator SendTID Uint16 The TID value to send in all PDUs in this transaction One per transaction RcvTID Uint16 The TID values expected to receive in every PDU in One per transaction this transaction.
+RcvTID = SendTID XOR 0x8000 LastTID Uint16 The last received TID from a certain remote host One per remote host Only Responder HoldOn BOOL True if HoldOn acknowledgement has been received One per class 2 transaction Uack BOOL True if User Acknowledgement has been requested for One per transaction this transaction